-The drives contain an internal filter which is sufficient to provide compliance with EN 61800-3 to Category C3 or C4, up to a maximum motor cable length of 2 m for 200 V drives and up to 4 m for 400 V drives.
+The drives contain an internal filter which is sufficient to provide compliance with EN 61800-3 to Category C3 or C4, up to a maximum motor cable length of 10 m.

 The internal filter is the most economic option for industrial installations.
 For practical purposes, this filter in conjunction with a screened motor cable is sufficient to prevent the drive from causing interference to most good-quality industrial equipment.